vdaas/vald/CONTRIBUTING.md

 ## Contributing Source Code

+Please refer to our [development documentaion](./docs/contributing/development.md) for information on setting up a development environment.

 ### Before contributing source code

 Follow these steps to make a contribution to any of our open source repositories: